pluralsight/intro-to-pytest/README.md

 Not all of the examples have an accompanying tutorial (yet), but were written to be self-explanatory, and should at least include basic comments to explain the feature being demonstrated.

-If you have any feedback, questions, or PyTest features you'd like to see covered, please let me know on Pluralsight Slack as [@david.sturgis](https://pluralsight.slack.com/team/U036DTQQ1), or via email at [david-sturgis@pluralsight.com](mailto:david-sturgis@pluralsight.com).
+If you have any feedback, questions, or PyTest features you'd like to see covered, please let me know on Pluralsight Slack as [@david.sturgis](https://pluralsight.slack.com/team/U036DTQQ1), or via email at [david-sturgis@pluralsight.com](mailto:david-sturgis@pluralsight.com), or via [GitHub Issues](https://github.com/pluralsight/intro-to-pytest/issues) (or a PR, now that I have PR notifcations turned on!).

-Thanks!